Violent nonlinear collapse in the interior of charged hairy black holes: Precise statement of the main results

-\begin{thm} Under the assumptions of Theorem~\ref{maintheorem}, the metric can be expressed in the following form, defining the Kasner time variable $\tilde{\tau}>0$ as $g_{\tilde{\tau} \alpha}=-\delta_{\alpha}^{\tilde{\tau}}$ (i.e.\ null shift, unitary lapse gauge, also called synchronous gauge):
+\begin{thm} Under the assumptions of Theorem~\ref{maintheorem}, the metric can be expressed in the following form, defining the proper time variable $\tilde{\tau}>0$ as $g_{\tilde{\tau} \alpha}=-\delta_{\alpha}^{\tilde{\tau}}$ (i.e.\ null shift, unitary lapse gauge, also called synchronous gauge):